Electrical & Electronic Appliances Spare Parts Trading License in Dubai

 Accessories and consumable components used in appliance repair and maintenance

-The licence does not extend to manufacturing or assembly activities.
-If your business model involves any form of production, a separate industrial licence would be required.
+The license does not extend to manufacturing or assembly activities.
+If your business model involves any form of production, a separate industrial license would be required.

-This licence is well suited to a broad range of business profiles, including:
+This license is well suited to a broad range of business profiles, including:

 International spare parts distributors seeking a UAE distribution hub